Wilbur Ross says Trump administration has reached "definitive agreement" with ZTE

 The Trump administration has walked a fine line, stressing that any ZTE deal is separate from ongoing trade negotiations with China.
 And that the punishment for ZTE's past actions is tough enough.

 Ross said the agreement will serve as a "very strong deterrent, not only for them, but for other potential bad actors."
-Should ZTE fail to comply with the deal, in addition to the billion dollar penalty, the agreement also includes $400 million in escrow to cover any future violations, including "sanctions or anything else," according to Ross.
+Should ZTE fail to comply with the deal, in addition to the $1 billion penalty, $400 million held in escrow will cover any future violations, including "sanctions or anything else," according to Ross.

 "We'd still retain the power to shut them them down again," he added.